The Latest: Israel and Iran trade strikes as new diplomatic efforts start in Geneva

 The Israeli military said it has destroyed missile systems and radar installations around Isfahan.
 That corresponds to the sound of anti-aircraft fire heard in the area of Isfahan into Friday morning.
 Iran has not offered any acknowledgment so far of its military losses in the war.

-The Czech Republic, Slovakia and Australia say they have closed their embassies in Tehran.
+Czech Republic, Slovakia, Australia and New Zealand say they have closed their embassies in Tehran.

 Australia's Foreign Ministry said it was evacuating staff and their families due to the “deteriorating security environment."
 It also urged Australian citizens still in Iran to leave quickly.